circlelimit/Portfolio-Construction/README.md

 <br />(3) Simulation_Studies.RMD constructs GMV portfolios from generated data.
 This allows us to compare the oracle risk with the empirical risk.
 <br />(4) Empirical_Studies.RMD makes use of the real data collected using getPriceData.r.

-# Additional
+# Notes
-The full report can be found at https://drive.google.com/open?id=1Rzy1evMI74zJvo5c_6RndMpP4hciftks
-<br />Note that some of the .r files used in the full report is not produced above.
+Note that some of the .r files used in the full report is not produced above.
 They are omitted because:
 <br />(1) they are very similar to the file produced above, with only slight modifications,
 <br />(2) they contain simple plotting functions.